ksoloti/ksoloti/README.md

 Fork with a standalone patcher and firmware edits for the Ksoloti Core board by ksoloti.axo@gmail.com

-This patcher has legacy support for Axoloti boards.
+This patcher has legacy support for Axoloti Core boards.

 Axoloti is a platform for sketching music-DSP algorithms running on standalone hardware.